 This healthy meatloaf recipe makes a delicious, wholesome, family friendly dinner.
 It’s juicy and full of flavour.
 Make it for tonight in just a few simple steps!

-Healthy meatloaf recipe ingredients
+Ingredients to Make this Healthy meatloaf recipe

 - Ground chuck – This comes from a different cut than ground beef and is leaner as well.
 It’s ideal for meatloaf and meatballs because it holds its shape better during cooking.